SaurabhZodex/RAG-Based-Chatbot/README.md

 ---

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes.
-4. Push your branch and open a pull request.

-Please ensure your code follows the project's style guidelines and includes appropriate tests.

----

 ## Acknowledgments
 - [LangChain](https://www.langchain.com/) for providing the framework to build RAG pipelines.
-- ABC for their language models and APIs.
+- [Groq](https://groq.com/) for their large language models and APIs.